From the horse’s mouth…

 I was recently interacting with a CxO of a Fortune 100 banking firm and something he said caught my attention – “The future CEO of our organization may very well be an engineer and not necessarily someone from the banking industry.”

-I kept thinking about this point for a few days and my curiosity led to some focused reading on digital disruption. .
+I kept thinking about this point for a few days and my curiosity led to some focused reading on digital disruption.
+I realized, if Google can be run by an engineer, perhaps so can any other organization in the world.
 However, there was still a difference – Google is a digital native company unlike a majority of companies today.
 This led to more research and here are some interesting statements I found made by leaders in the banking industry.

 “Silicon Valley is coming.
 There are hundreds of startups with a lot of brains and money working on various alternatives to traditional banking.
 We are going to work hard to make our services as seamless and competitive as theirs,” said Jamie Dimon, CEO of Chase